Carter County Free Fair

 4-H BIRD

-16. Display of a home constructed bird feeder (may be from a kit), must include a 3” by 5” index card tacked to the feeder with the following information: 1) What species was it constructed for: and 2) What habitat and site location (should include height) it will be placed in.
+16. Display of a home constructed bird feeder (may be from a kit), must include a 3” x 5” index card tacked to the feeder with the following information: 1) What species was it constructed for; and 2) What habitat and site location (should include height) it will be placed in.
+Should be functional and not decorative.

-17. Display of a single unit bird house, home constructed (may be from a kit), must include a 3” by 5” index card tacked to the house with the following information: 1) What species was it constructed for: and 2) What habitat and site location (should include height) the house will be placed in.
+17. Display of a single unit bird house, home constructed (may be from a kit) with a 3” x 5” index card tacked to the house with the following information: (1) What bird species was house constructed for and (2) What habitat and site location (should include height) the house will be placed in.
+Should be functional and not decorative.

 18. Notebook of fifteen (15) pictures, drawings or photos of birds seen and identified by member and labeled with common name of each.

-20. Observation report for Bird Feeder (form found in Wildlife Project Guidelines #720) used during previous year, including photo of feeder at location used.
+23. Observation report for Bird Feeder used during previous year, including photo of feeder at location used (report #723 found on OK Lit. online under Wildlife & Fisheries).
 May use feeder constructed or a purchased feeder.

 4-H WILDFLOWER STUDY

 At least one-third of the specimens must have been collected during the current project year.
-See information on pressing plants in “Leaf Pressing and Collecting Hints” 4-H publication #237 to prepare plants for collections and exhibits.
-Diagrams and posters should be hand generated and not downloaded from internet or computer.
-“Wildflower Cart” can be downloaded from OK 4-H Lit. online under Wildlife and Fisheries. http://4h.okstate.edu/projects/environmental-science/index.html
+See information on pressing plants in “Leaf Pressing and Collecting Hints” 4-H Publication No. 237 (Revised 04/04) to prepare plants for collections and exhibits.
+Posters should be hand generated and not down loaded from internet or computer.
+“Wildflower Card” (OK 4-H Lit. #718) can be downloaded from OK 4-H Lit.
+On-Line under Wildlife & Fisheries. https://4h.okstate.edu/projects/environmental-science/index.html Please print form on card stock or heavy paper and hole punch.

-26. Drawing or diagram showing parts of a wildflower blossom, not to exceed 8 ½” by 11.
+26. Drawing or diagram showing parts of a wildflower blossom, not to exceed 8 1/2” x 11”.

-28. Display two (2) principle wildflower families showing four (4) or more pressed flowers of each family labeled with common name.
+27. Display two (2) principle wildflower families showing four (4) or more pressed flowers of each family labeled with common name.
 A brief description of each flower family should be included.
-Poster not to exceed 14” by 22” or display in a notebook.
+Posters must be 14” x 22” or display in a notebook.

-30. Collection of twenty-five (25) Oklahoma wildflowers properly dressed and mounted on wildflower cards.
-Label with common name, scientific name, and flower family, location collect, date collected, and habitat collected from.
+29. Collection of twenty five (25) Oklahoma wildflowers properly pressed and mounted on wildflower cards.
+Label with common name, scientific name, flower family, location collected, date collected and habitat collected from.
 Display in a notebook.

-32. Special collections.
+31. Special collections.
 Collection of specimens in some special category, i.e. one (1) family, poisonous, dyes, edibles or specific season such as early spring.
-Poster must not exceed 14” by 22” or display in notebook.
+Posters must be 14” x 22” or displayed in a notebook on card stock pagers or wildflower cards (Lit. # 718).

 Division 419